mahdi0shamlou/Neural_Networks_From_Scratch/README.md

 # First_my_artificial_neural_network
-This project is about the creation and development of a single neuron
+This project is about the creation and development of nerual networks

-### version 1
+### Perceptron.py
-in this veriosn singel neuron has only one input
+this file is a singel perceptron how dose learn and optimize